 Boys like Solomon lived in the harem with their mother when they were small.
 Girls lived there all their lives – though of course they moved from one harem to another when they married.

-Aerial photograph of the palace of Knossos the royal living quarters were at right; David’s palace was smaller but probably had a similar plan
+Aerial photograph of the palace of Knossos with the royal living quarters at right; David’s palace was smaller but probably had a similar plan

 No woman was ever lonely, but at the same time there was fierce rivalry: